smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 | 2  | Peach | 2  | Peach |

 ---------------------------------------------------------------------------------
-`ORACLE` supports the `NATURAL JOIN` syntax.
-I classify the natural join as a model join as it was first conceived by E.F.
-Codd in his work on the Relational Model.
-I cover natural joins in a separate document and why they should be considered bad practice to use.
+ORACLE supports the `NATURAL JOIN` syntax.
+I classify the natural join as a model join as E.F.
+Codd first conceived it in his work on the Relational Model.

 The use of an asterisk in the `SELECT` statement is mandatory, and the output does not show duplicate column names.
 This query is the same as an equi-join on the `ID`, `Fruit`, and `Quantity` columns between `TableA` and `TableB`.